alanschneider/ServerlessFunctionExample/README.md

-# AzureFunctionExample
+# Serverless Function Example

-Example of creating an Azure Function.
+Currently, it only has an example of creating an Azure Function.

 **NOTE 1**: To deploy this example, you will need to rename some of the resources used in this example.